slowernews/awesome-open-source-by-country-or-region/README.md

 # awesome-oss-by-country
-List of awesome lists of OSS created by developers of a specific country:
+Lists of OSS created by developers of a specific country:
 (This should be seen like a friendly sports competition.
 Nothing else.)

 ## Europe